777 Charlie: Box office

 On the occasion of 25 day success meet, Rakshit Shetty revealed the total gross revenue of the movie - from all the sources (such as theatre, digital, satellite, music and remake rights) to be ₹150 crores out of which ₹100 crores was reported to be the theatrical collections.
 At the end of 30 days, it was reported to have collected ₹4 crores each from both Telugu and Tamil versions and ₹5.5 crores from the Malayalam version.
 The Hindi version was reported to have collected ₹7 crores.
 While The Times of India reported that the film collected ₹100 crores, Odisha TV reported the worldwide collection at the end of 60 days to be around ₹105.72 crore.
-The closing collections were reported to be ₹105 crores.
+The closing collections were estimated to be around ₹105 crores to ₹115 crores.

+Accolades

 Legacy

 The demand for Labradors was reported to have increased after the release of the film.
-However, experts and activists were of the view that pets should not be brought home on the basis of short term plan based on temporary flow of emotions since it would lead to sudden spike in their demand leading to unethical breeding which ironically was spoken against in the movie.
+However, experts and activists were of the view that pets should not be brought home on the basis of short term plan based on temporary flow of emotions since it would lead to sudden spike in their demand leading to unethical breeding, which was spoken against in the movie.
 A sniffer dog inducted into the Mangalore police department was named Charlie.